-A new study says that poking fun at your partner can increase relationship satisfaction and longevity.
+A new study says that banter and poking fun at your partner can increase relationship satisfaction and longevity.

-We all know that having a good sense of humour is one of the most sought after traits when looking for a potential partner, but it turns out it could be more important than first thought.
-Researchers from Appalachian State University found that couples who can roast each other have the happiest relationships – so long as they don’t take it too far!
+We all know that having a good sense of humour is one of the most sought after traits when looking for a potential partner, but it turns out banter could be more important than first thought.
+Researchers from Appalachian State University found that couples who can roast each other have the happiest relationships – so long as they don’t take the banter too far!

 All About Compatibility